elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-transformations-affect-the-positions-of-vertices-in-a-figure.md

 url: /learn/mathematics/questions/how-do-transformations-affect-the-positions-of-vertices-in-a-figure
 score: -1.0
 related_article1:
+    id: 162328
+    title: >-
+        How is translation notation used to interpret changes in coordinates?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-is-translation-notation-used-to-interpret-changes-in-coordinates
+related_article2:
     id: 162324
+    title: >-
-    title: What is the notation for a translation on the coordinate plane?
+        What is the notation for a translation on the coordinate plane?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-notation-for-a-translation-on-the-coordinate-plane
-related_article2:
-    id: 162332
-    title: How do transformations affect the positions of vertices in a geometric figure?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-do-transformations-affect-the-positions-of-vertices-in-a-geometric-figure
 related_article3:
-    id: 162314
+    id: 162229
-    title: What are the three types of rigid transformations?
+    title: >-
+        What is the role of the center of rotation in a rotation transformation?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-three-types-of-rigid-transformations
+    url: /learn/mathematics/questions/what-is-the-role-of-the-center-of-rotation-in-a-rotation-transformation
 related_article4:
-    id: 162328
+    id: 162312
-    title: How is translation notation used to interpret changes in coordinates?
+    title: >-
+        What are the criteria for two figures to be considered congruent?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-translation-notation-used-to-interpret-changes-in-coordinates
+    url: /learn/mathematics/questions/what-are-the-criteria-for-two-figures-to-be-considered-congruent
 ---

 &nbsp;